iLib-js/ilib-resource-webpack-loader/README.md

       which is stored along with the user's information in the backend
-1. Add loctool to the devDependencies in the package.json file and make sure it is installed and that node_modules/.bin is in the path
+1. Add loctool to the devDependencies in the package.json file and make sure it is installed and that node_modules/.bin is in the path (or you can use npx to run it)
     - Follow the directions in the loctool README to create a loctool project.json file for the application
 1. Run the loctool to extract all of the localizable strings into xliff